-You are invited to take part in a research study.
-Before you decide, it is essential for you to understand why the research is being done and what it will involve.
+You are invited to take part in this research study.
+Before you decide, it is essential for you to understand why the research is being carried out and what is involved.

 Please take time to read the following information carefully and discuss it with others if you wish.
-The researcher will also discuss the study with you in detail.
-When you are sure you understand the study and what will be expected of you, you will be asked to sign this form if you wish to participate.
+The researchers will discuss this study with you and answer any questions you may have.

+When you are happy that you understand what is involved in this study, you will be asked to sign a consent form if you wish to participate.

 Nature of the study:

-By the end of your procedure today you will need a particular type of stent to be fixed in the ureter (the tube connecting the kidney to the bladder) there are two types of these stents, you will have one of them, those stents.
+At end of your procedure, your surgeon may decide that you need to have a temporary JJ stent placed in your ureter (the tube connecting the kidney to the bladder).

-Some patients will experience symptoms related to stents, we will study the symptoms related to each type of stent, and at time of the stent removal, we will ask you to rate the discomfort of the procedure.

-Both types of stents are used widely worldwide.
-Still, there is no enough data to support one type over the other, by the end of the study, we hope to have data to suggest which type of stent had lower stent-related symptoms and had the least discomfort during removal.
+Currently we use two types of stents.
+These stents are commonly used worldwide, however there is not enough evidence at present to chose one type of stent over another.

+The purpose of this study is identify if one type of stent is superior to another in relation to patient comfort (reducing stent related symptoms) and overall experience including the removal of the stent.

 If I take part in this study, what will I have to do?

-If you agree to take part in this study, one of the researchers will use a random number generator to choose one type of stents.
+If you agree to take part in this study, one of the researchers will use a random number generator to choose one particular type of stent for you.

-When you came back for stent removal, we will ask you to complete a questionnaire related to the stent symptoms and one more analogue form question to rate the discomfort of the Dj stent removal.
+When you come back for your stent removal, we will ask you to complete a questionnaire related any stent symptoms you may have experienced.
+Then we will ask you to rate any discomfort you experience during your stent removal.

-If you agree to this, your name will not appear in the study, and there will be a study number for each questionnaire.
+All of your information is completely confidential and your name or details will not appear in this study.

 Potential risks and benefits

-There is a direct benefit to you from taking part in this study.
-However, the benefit to society of participating in this study is to increase knowledge about which type of stent which is most comfortable in situ and which removal method is least painful.
+There is no direct benefit to you from taking part in this study.
+However, there is a benefit to society, as participating in this study will increase our knowledge about which type of stent is more comfortable for our patients and which removal method is least painful.

-Your treatment will need stenting the ureter regardless of being in the study; both types of stents are commonly used already; participating in this study has no risk to your health.
+Your treatment may require a stent regardless of being in the study.
+Both types of stents are commonly used already and participating in this study has no risk to your health.

 Do you have to take part?